 Students, Visitors and District Employees who experience or witness an injury or illness on District Property, or at a District-Sponsored event, should complete an Incident Report Form (Incident Form) as soon as practical.
-To complete the Incident Form please click here .
+To complete the ACCIDENT AND ILLNESS OR INJURY REPORTING FORM please click here.

 OSHA defines a near miss as an incident in which no property was damaged and no personal injury was sustained, but where, given a slight shift in time or position, damage or injury easily could have occurred.